December 07, 2023

 • Foreign spouse birth certificate

-• Local spouse IC (copy both sides)
+• Malaysian spouse IC (copy both sides)

-• Local spouse birth certificate
+• Malaysian spouse birth certificate

 • Marriage certificate

-We also brought the original documents submitted as part of our Immigration application (current & old passports/IC/marriage certificate/birth certificate/ sponsor’s payslips & employment letter/utility bill/bond receipt etc) in case we were asked to show them.
+We also brought the original documents submitted as part of our Immigration application (current & old passports/IC/marriage certificate/birth certificate/ sponsor’s pay slips & employment letter/utility bill/bond receipt etc) in case we were asked to show them.

 I also printed a list with the following information: